agontard/agontard.github.io/src/index.md

   made to be easy to use! 🎓
 ---

-I am a PhD student in computer science at the [Laboratoire Méthodes formelles](https://lmf.cnrs.fr/), on the subject of translating Isabelle proofs to Rocq (or Lean), supervised by [Frédéric Blanqui](https://blanqui.gitlabpages.inria.fr/).
+I am a PhD student in computer science at the [Laboratoire Méthodes formelles](https://lmf.cnrs.fr/) (LMF), on the subject of translating Isabelle proofs to Rocq (or Lean), supervised by [Frédéric Blanqui](https://blanqui.gitlabpages.inria.fr/).

 # News
-I will be presenting work from my 2025 internship, "Automating alignments of HOL Light inductive types and recursive functions in Rocq", at the [https://coq-workshop.gitlab.io/2025/](Rocqshop 2025).
+I will be presenting work from my 2025 internship at the [Rocqshop 2025](https://coq-workshop.gitlab.io/2025/)
+Presentation subject: "Automating alignments of HOL Light inductive types and recursive functions in Rocq"

 # Education